 Those are two of the best pieces of advice.
 Thankfully, I kept those words to heart at a very young age.

 The Wisdom of a Relaxed Pace

-As I am getting older and grayer though, I am discovering a spiritual element for protecting one’s comfortable pace.
-Fortunately, that discovery isn’t locked inside a vacuum.
-Renowned Christian philosopher, Dallas Willard, urges us to ruthlessly eliminate hurry from our lives.
+As I get older and grayer, I am discovering a spiritual element for protecting one’s comfortable pace.
+Fortunately, this discovery isn’t locked inside a vacuum.
+Renowned Christian philosopher, Dallas Willard, urges us to eliminate hurry from our lives ruthlessly.
 Johns Hopkins University researchers tell us to examine what’s important to us and structure our lives around those priorities.
 Scripture even speaks on this topic as well.

 Luke 12:25 – Who of you by worrying can add a single hour to your life?
 (NIV)

 1 Peter 5:6-7 – Humble yourselves, therefore, under God’s mighty hand, that he may lift you up in due time.
 Cast all your anxiety on him because he cares for you.
 (NIV)

 That pretty much does it for me.
 If scripture urges against worrying and busyness, I want to make every effort to comply.
 The less time we spend in a hurry, the more time we have for being in community with the Lord and with people.